-Little then did he, or anyone else, know that it would be the beginning of an incredible career, turning him into a national treasure and world-renowned conservationist.
+Little did he, or anyone else, know that it would be the beginning of an incredible career, turning him into a national treasure and world-renowned conservationist.

-Programmes such as Blue Planet I and II, Planet Earth and Africa have played a part in shaping humanity’s understanding of the natural world and the planet on which we live.
+Programmes such as Blue Planet I and II, Planet Earth and Africa have played a pivotal part in shaping humanity’s understanding of the natural world and the planet on which we live.
 His most recent series is no different.

 Using cutting-edge augmented reality technology, attendees were immersed into the world as it should be, free from pollution, global warming or swamps of plastic.

-The innovative exhibition combined an iMax style experience with AR, to take guests on a journey to the last wildernesses on our planet.
+The innovative exhibition combined an IMAX-style experience with AR to take guests on a journey to the last wildernesses on our planet.
 It is built around four natural landscapes: Forests of Borneo, Oceans of Asia, Grasslands of Mongolia and the Frozen Worlds of the Arctic.

 The moving experience provided information about how to protect these precious spaces, offered magical wild animal encounters and encouraged users to work together to restore the damaged biomes and unlock weather changes.

 The combination of two-dimensional storytelling with AR gameplay created an impactful and powerful experience, all supported with specially-developed sound effects and soundscapes recorded from nature.